vmtk/vmtk-old-website/Tutorials/CenterlinesGmsh.md

 It should be noted that prior to computing the centerlines, flow extensions can be added with vmtk for the inlet and outlets of the tubular geometry ,so that the computed centerlines  extend out the inlet and outlets of the input tubular geometry

 The NEW centerline filed of Gmsh takes as input the centerlines in vtk format.
-For the remeshing with gmsh, a Gmsh script file ( an ASCII text file with a ‘.geo’ extension)  has to be written.
+For the remeshing with gmsh, a Gmsh script file ( an ASCII text file with a .geo extension) has to be written.

 The first lines of the file.geo file specify the 2D and 3D mesh algorithms as the input STL file: